julio-cfa/julio-cfa.github.io/_writeups/lockpick1.md

 [!]
 Decrypting trading-firebase_bkup.json.24bes...
 ```

-### 2. We have recently recieved an email from wbevansn1@cocolog-nifty.com demanding to know the first and last name we have him registered as.
+### 2. We have recently received an email from wbevansn1@cocolog-nifty.com demanding to know the first and last name we have him registered as.
 They believe they made a mistake in the application process.
 Please confirm the first and last name of this applicant.

-We can run
+We can run the following command to get the answer:

 ```bash
 cat forela_uk_applicants.sql.24bes.decrypted | grep wbev